alwayshuman/at1c-protocol-official/README.md

 The EU AI Act begins enforcement in **August 2026**.
 It requires:
 - Accountability for automated decisions
 - Human oversight of high-risk AI actions
 - Auditable records of AI behaviour

-AT1C gives you all three out of the box — as a lightweight SDK you can wrap around any existing system.
+AT1C gives you all three out of the box.
+Primary target sectors: **fintech, health, legal.**

-Targeted at: fintech, health, and legal sectors.

 ---